 - The nails are very durable!
 They are strong but still thin so they look very natural and they don’t bend easily- I mean if you jam your finger into something they, will but most nails would.
 They give my naturally thin nails that much-needed strength that I would get from a professional dip or acrylic manicure.

 - Application is really easy and I love that they come pre-shaped- it really saves so much time!
 I would have to file and shape Dashing Diva & the square-shaped Kiss Glue-ons and I found that by constantly filing my nails every week I was getting really bad hangnails!
 That doesn’t happen with Static nails- even when I reshape them!
-It has also been really helpful that Static recommends using a cuticle oil.
+It has also been really helpful that Static recommends using cuticle oil.
 I stayed away from oils before because I thought it would weaken the adhesive but since I started using oil my nails look so much healthier!

 - I generally get 10 days out of a set.
 One or two may come off before but I just glue them back on.
 Very rarely do the nails pop off.
 When they have popped off it usually happens when I’m doing something very hard on my nails like pulling on super tight leggings or using my nail to peel an orange.
 For the most part, they usually start lifting on one side or near the cuticle and you’ll feel it tug on your hair- similar to gel nail polish.
 Just peel it off and glue it back on.

 - The color does tend to peel on the tip after 7 days.
-If you’re using a set that has a design it may affect its appearance but you can barely notice on the matte or glossy nails.
+If you’re using a set that has a design it may affect its appearance but you can barely notice it on the matte or glossy nails.
 For that reason, I don’t reuse mine… but the nails are still usually in decent shape when you remove them.
 You could definitely reuse them if you don’t mind that they’re a little worn out.
 Static nails are actually very durable!
 In the year I’ve been using them I’ve only had one split down the middle and I truly think that was just a bad set.
 None of the others have even come close to doing that.

 - Another benefit to static nails is that they don’t get stained from my purple shampoo!
 When I used to get gel polish it would always change colors before my next nail appointment.
 Static Nails don’t fade.